gobasu/alchemy/README.md

 }
 ```
 As you can see to dispatch ane event you need to use `$this->dispatch` method which accepts one parameter of `alchemy\event\Event` instance.
-I have also used in the example some builded in framework's events to encode/decode cart data to json when it is needed.
+I have also used in the example some builded in model's methods to encode/decode cart data to json when it is needed.
 We will revisit framework events later on.

 The `dispatch` function does two things: